maciti/maciti.github.io/_posts/2017-11-05-Set-up-your-Continuos-Integration-Locally.markdown

 3) from your client machine check if you are connected: http://server-ip:3000

-If you are using virtual box you need to set up a couple of things first:
+<b> NOTE: If you are using virtual box you need to set up a couple of things first: </b>

-1) go to file > preferences > network > host only network > add new one  and insert the following values
+<b>1)</b> go to file > preferences > network > host only network > add new one  and insert the following values

 ![gogs screenshot]({{ site.url }}/assets/CI/vb1.PNG)

 ![gogs screenshot]({{ site.url }}/assets/CI/vb2.PNG)

-2)on your VM settings, navigate to network and select host only adapted and the name of the adapter just created
+<b>2)</b>on your VM settings, navigate to network and select host only adapted and the name of the adapter just created

 ![gogs screenshot]({{ site.url }}/assets/CI/vb3.PNG)

 from your guest machine run ipconfig to determine the ip address, now from your host machine you should be able to access to the gogs repo http://guest-machine-ip:3000

+<b>now you should be able to clone your first repo locally, add a new file and push it!</b>

 {% if page.comments %}